houstonhaynes/Fauxlemetry/README.md

 member val cst_id = Guid.NewGuid().ToString() with get, set
 ```

-Customer [-c or --cust] is a string value of the GUID that represents a Telos customer as represented in the Customer database.
+Customer [-c or --cust] is a string value of the GUID that represents a customer as represented in the Customer database.
 If you don't supply a value, a new GUID will be generated and send into

 ### environment parameter